 Passive synonyms include lacking in energy or lacking in will to act, being inactive or dormant, resistless, submissive, supine, unresisting.
 These definitions of passivity have no direct connection with peacefulness, or nonviolent resistance associated with the concept of passive resistance.

 Some people with low assertiveness levels may also demonstrate what is called passive-aggressive behavior or, simply, passive-aggression.

 So, what is the definition of passive-aggression or the definition of passive aggressive behavior?

-The definition of passive-aggression here is to resist or to ‘get at’ others who are perceived as making unwelcome demands on the passive-aggressive person.
+The definition of passive-aggression here is to resist, or to ‘get at’ others who are perceived as making unwelcome demands upon the passive-aggressive individual.